 Un-Person: In true Oceania fashion, Kim Jong-un's uncle Jang Sung-taek very quickly became this.
 Before his execution, he had been edited out of a documentary.

-Up to Eleven: If North Korea was a sucky place to live in before, than Kimg Jong-Un's rule has turned it into a god damned nightmare.
+Up to Eleven: If North Korea was a sucky place to live in before, then Kim Jong-Un's rule has turned it into a god damned nightmare.
 He's managed to drive the country even further into the ground, is turning his own country into a useless wasteland with nuke testing, and earned it even more hatred from the rest of the world.
 Plus he's been upping the ante on his threats towards other countries, making it all the more likely for the country to smashed like an ant by the US.
 What few allies it has (aka. the small few people who are willing to tolerate its antics) are now becoming increasingly convinced that the DPRK just simply isn't worth the trouble.

 Vetinari Job Security: The only reason North Korea hasn't collapsed in on itself is thanks to its neighbors propping it up to prevent a refugee crisis or possible civil war between the military and secret police.
 However, China wants North Korea to cease the border incidents and instead promote regional stability.
 Japan and South Korea have increasingly taken hard-line positions and increased military spending.